ThirdRealityStudios/GUInness/README.md

 litecoin:MNh6pVYPHW21EtsAEgTfPBAYDXfQKEM2n6?label=Donation

-The amount isn't important, it's just for some attention to me which encourages me for working harder if there are people who take this project / repo serious.
+The amount isn't important; I do this in my freetime so any donation would be purely for some attention.
+Always think, you can better support mutliple developers and/or repositories;
+this will just make more people happy and encouraged, especially in the mind of open-source.